2023 Most Popular Biotechnology Associate Degree Schools in the Middle Atlantic Region

 Full Biotechnology at Erie Community College Report

 A rank of #3 on this year’s list means Queensborough Community College is a great place for biotechnology students working on their associate degree.
-Located in the city of Bayside, QCC is a public school with a fairly large student population.
+Located in the city of Bayside, QCC is a public college with a fairly large student population.

 Of the 7 students majoring in biotech at QCC, 29% are male and 71% are female.